Catenary arch: Structural properties

 In the 15th century Brunelleschi designed the pointed, octagonal, Gothic dome on Florence Cathedral in a manner that utilised the principle of the catenary arch.
 In the 17th century, Christopher Wren designed the dome of St Paul's Cathedral based directly on a catenary curve.
 The vaulted roof and buttresses of Kings College Chapel, Cambridge, have been discovered to comply with the formula of the catenary arch.

 Examples

+The classification of non-circumferential curves in actual arches is hard.
+González et al. provide an example of (well-studied) Palau Güell, where researchers do not agree on classification of the arches or claim the prominence of parabolic arches, while the accurate measurements show that just two of the 23 arches designed by Gaudi are actually parabolic.

+Ancient arches

+The curves close in shape to catenary were used in arches of Ramesseum (13th century BC) and Arch of Ctesiphon (6th century AD).